Sinus Surgery & You: Making the Right Choices

 infected tissue or bone and open passages

 - Following surgery, the nose is covered in a sponge dressing to catch blood or drainage from the nose; aftercare will be important because the nose must be free of crust-build up.
-Cleaning the nose via a nasal rinse 2-3 times daily is imperative
+Flushing the nose via a nasal rinse 2-3 times daily is has been shown to speed healing

 - Patients typically experience full results after one or two months

-- No external incisions are needed, all sutures are inside the nose
+- No external incisions are needed, with all surgery taking place through the nostrils

-- Typically performed under in one to two hours, however some cases may take longer depending upon:
+- Typically performed under in one to three hours, however some cases may take longer depending upon:

 – The severity of the patient’s condition and amount of blockage